-No; only a small percentage of mutations cause genetic disorders—most have no impact on health or development.
-For example, some mutations alter a gene's DNA sequence but do not change the function of the protein made by the gene.
+No; only a small percentage of variants cause genetic disorders—most have no impact on health or development.
+For example, some variants alter a gene's DNA sequence but do not change the function of the protein made from the gene.

-Often, gene mutations that could cause a genetic disorder are repaired by certain enzymes before the gene is expressed and an altered protein is produced.
+Often, gene variants that could cause a genetic disorder are repaired by certain enzymes before the gene is expressed and an altered protein is produced.
 Each cell has a number of pathways through which enzymes recognize and repair errors in DNA.
-Because DNA can be damaged or mutated in many ways, DNA repair is an important process by which the body protects itself from disease.
+Because DNA can be changed or damaged in many ways, DNA repair is an important process by which the body protects itself from disease.

-A very small percentage of all mutations actually have a positive effect.
-These mutations lead to new versions of proteins that help an individual better adapt to changes in his or her environment.
-For example, a beneficial mutation could result in a protein that protects an individual and future generations from a new strain of bacteria.
+A very small percentage of all variants actually have a positive effect.
+These variants lead to new versions of proteins that help an individual better adapt to changes in his or her environment.
+For example, a beneficial variant could result in a protein that protects an individual and future generations from a new strain of bacteria.

 Because a person's genetic code can have many variants with no effect on health, diagnosing genetic disorders can be difficult.

 When determining if a gene variant is associated with a genetic disorder, the variant is evaluated using scientific research to date, such as information on how the variant affects the function or production of the protein that is made from the gene and previous variant classification data.
 The variant is then classified on a spectrum based on how likely the variant is to lead to the disorder.

 Gene variants, as they relate to genetic disorders, are classified into one of five groups:

 - Pathogenic: The variant is responsible for causing disease.
 There is ample scientific research to support an association between the disease and the gene variant.
 These variants are often referred to as mutations.